esolace88/Azure-Projects/Kubernetes-CICD/README.md

 		```bash
 		kubectl apply -f autoscaling-option.yml
 		```
 	e.
-Test Scaling, Must open two ssh session to run cmds and see results.
+Test Scaling, Must open two ssh sessions to run cmd and see results.
-		-- Session 1:
+*	-- Session 1:
-			-- Run The following:
+*	-- Run The following:
 			```bash
 			kubectl run -i --tty load-generator --image=busybox /bin/sh
 			```
 	**Note Enter you private IP of the Node**
 			```bash
 			while true; do wget -q -O- http://<kubernetes node private ip>:8080/generate-cpu-load; done
 			```
-		-- Session 2:
+*	-- Session 2:
-			-- Run The following:
+*	-- Run The following:
 			```bash
 			kubectl get hpa -w
 			```
-			**After awhile you should see the number of replicas increase.
-Once you terminate the busy box in session 1, Kubenetes will reduce the number of replicas.**
+**After a while you should see the number of replicas increase.
+Once you terminate the busy box in session 1, Kubernetes will reduce the number of replicas.**